ramakaalia/ModuleRefinement/Readme.rst

     The interactions between proteins or genes are provided in a tab separated file.
 These interactions can be derived on the basis of gene expression, protein similarities, co-regulation or physical interactions between proteins.
 The edgelist for protein-protein interactions in human used for analysis published in publication is given in human_ppi.
 This file contains physical and functional interactions of human proteome collected from HPRD, STRING, BioGRID and IMEx consortium databases.
 It contains 78705 interactions in 12022 unique human proteins.

  Result files :
     Partition files used for comparing different algorithms in paper: *"Refining modules to determine functionally significant clusters in molecular networks.
-Rama Kaalia and Jagath C. Rajapakse.
-BMC Bioinformatics"*
+Rama Kaalia and Jagath C. Rajapakse."*

     louvain_membership: The best iteration partition (out of 25 iterations) from louvain community detection at resolution parameter 2 (out of 1 to 10).